HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/birthday_cake.md

-The **Birthday Cake** is an [Obstacle](/obstacles) that only spawns on the Birthday Map and was added in the [v0.18.0](https://github.com/HasangerGames/suroi/releases/tag/v0.18.0) "Back in the Saddle" update on June 8th, 2024.
+The **Birthday Cake** is an [Obstacle](/obstacles) that only spawns on the Birthday Map, and was added in the [v0.18.0](https://github.com/HasangerGames/suroi/releases/tag/v0.18.0) "Back in the Saddle" update on June 8th, 2024.

 # Location & Spawning

-The Birthday Cake can be found anywhere on the map.
+The Birthday Cake can be found anywhere on the Nap.
-- there are 100 Birthday Cakes per map
+- there are 100 Birthday Cakes per Nap

 # Loot & More

-The Birthday Cake contains good Guns and Equipment, an Exclusive skin, and the Firework Launcher, along with Firework Rockets.
+The Birthday Cake contains good guns and equipment, an exclusive skin, and the Firework Launcher, along with Firework Rockets.

 # Tips